Integer overflow: Programming language support

 Programming languages implement various mitigation methods against an accidental overflow: Ada and certain variants of functional languages trigger an exception condition on overflow, while Python (since 2.4) seamlessly converts internal representation of the number to match its growth, eventually representing it as long – whose ability is only limited by the available memory.

 In languages with native support for arbitrary-precision arithmetic and type safety (such as Python, Smalltalk, or Common Lisp), numbers are promoted to a larger size automatically when overflows occur, or exceptions thrown (conditions signaled) when a range constraint exists.
 Using such languages may thus be helpful to mitigate this issue.
 However, in some such languages, situations are still possible where an integer overflow can occur.
 An example is explicit optimization of a code path which is considered a bottleneck by the profiler.
 In the case of Common Lisp, this is possible by using an explicit declaration to type-annotate a variable to a machine-size word (fixnum) and lower the type safety level to zero for a particular code block.

 In stark contrast to older languages such as C, some newer languages such as Rust provide built-in functions that allow easy detection and user choice over how overflow should be handled case-by-case.
-In Rust, while use of basic mathematic operators naturally lacks such flexibility, users can alternatively perform calculations via a set of methods provided by each of the integer primitive types.
+In Rust, while use of basic arithmetic operators naturally lacks such flexibility, users can alternatively perform calculations via a set of methods provided by each of the integer primitive types.
 These methods give users several choices between performing a checked (or overflowing) operation (which indicates whether or not overflow occurred via the return type); an 'unchecked' operation; an operation that performs wrapping, or an operation which performs saturation at the numeric bounds.

 Saturated arithmetic

-In computer graphics or signal processing, it is typical to work on data that ranges from 0 to 1 or from −1 to 1.
+In computer graphics or signal processing, it is typical to work on data that ranges from 0 to 1 or from −1 to +1.
 For example, take a grayscale image where 0 represents black, 1 represents white, and the values in between represent shades of gray.
 One operation that one may want to support is brightening the image by multiplying every pixel by a constant.
-Saturated arithmetic allows one to just blindly multiply every pixel by that constant without worrying about overflow by just sticking to a reasonable outcome that all these pixels larger than 1 (i.e., "brighter than white") just become white and all values "darker than black" just become black.
+Saturated arithmetic allows one to just blindly multiply every pixel by that constant without worrying about overflow by just sticking to a reasonable outcome that all these pixels larger than 1 ("brighter than white") just become white, and all values "darker than black" just become black.

+In audio signal processing, this is called clipping, which is an undesirable distortion, but generally preferable to alternatives.
+More sophisticated versions of this are called limiters.